Wednesday, April 9, 2008

 Program requests generated at the departmental level and progressed through the normal governance process. http://online.uis.edu/info/process.html

 Faculty members receive a stipend to translate an on campus class into an online class - with the assistance of the Office of Technology-Enhanced Learning.
 Commonly, this is accomplished during the summer term.
 All online classes are offered as part of the normal teaching load - just as on campus classes.
-The online classes carry the same class caps (generally 20, except 25 in the College of Business) as on campus classes.
+The online classes generally carry class caps of 25 - lower for writing-intensive clases.

 External Funding, Fees, and Sustainability